-2011 Calendar "I'm a Scientist too!
+217 2011 Calendar "I'm a Scientist too!
 Science and scientists from the children point of view"

-In the International Year of Youth, established by the United Nations General Assembly, the theme was selected with the purpo finding how children see the world of science, scientists and research, and its potential and future perspective.
-Children were given the suggestions and asked to create a to the create a to the control of the of young scientists confident in the power of science and technology, engaged in inventing devices
+In the International Year of Youth, established by the United Nations General Assembly, the theme was selected with the purpose of finding how children see the world of science, scientists and research, and its potential and future perspective.
+Children were given the suggestions and asked to create a drawin: (1) How do you imagine a scientist?
+How do you imagine the daily activities of a researcher?
+(2) What is the invention you consider the most important among all those you know?
+(3) What would you invent?
+During the competition, 986 drawing were collected.
+What we got is a colorful and busy world, full of young scientists confident in the power of science and technology, engaged in inventing devices to make us happy, to travel in space and time, and to solve the problems of the Earth (Fig. 4).